 Helping parents keep kids with special needs

+The new Family Service Center is a welcoming place for families to get the information, assessment, and support they need.
 In order to prevent the heart-breaking decision to abandon, SOAR is also involved in supporting families facing the prospect of raising a child with disability.
 By providing a bridge to correct information and resources we hope to see the end of abandonment as parents are empowered to understand, embrace, and raise their child.

 A donation to SOAR will enable our local support worker to be available 24 hours a day to connect with and support parents open to hearing about what options are available for them and their child and to help them on that journey.